 We’re now living in a world of rapidly declining morals and increased debauchery, tyrannical governments and endless wars.
 Christian persecution around the world is on the rise and, in the West, Christians are being criminalized and called haters for declining to extend their services to same-sex “weddings”.
 Cryptocurrencies and microchip implants have made their debut and it’s only a matter of time before they become mainstream.
 All of this brings us ever closer to a one world government, a one world currency and a one world religion, just exactly as is prophesied in the Bible.

 In order to truly understand end times prophecy, we must begin with a clear understanding that the faithful in Christ, not Jews, are God’s elect.
-Dispensationalism, which permeates much of apostate Christianity, teaches that Jews are the chosen people and that the modern state of Israel is the fulfillment of Bible prophecy.
+Dispensationalism, which permeates much of apostate Christianity, teaches that Jews are the chosen people and that the existence of the modern state of Israel is fulfillment of Bible prophecy.
 This Zionist teaching is the foundation of the false doctrine of a pre-tribulation rapture, Satan’s way of ensuring a great many of those who call themselves Christians are entirely unprepared for tribulation and at risk of following the Antichrist.
 Truly saved Christians will not be deceived for they know and follow Christ’s voice (John 10:4) and “a stranger will they not follow, but will flee from him: for they know not the voice of strangers” (John 10:5).

 End times prophecy is woven throughout the Bible and it’s important to read and cross-reference all such chapters and verses.
 As a companion to the documentaries below, you can read the entire Book of Revelation here →